IRS Form 8889 Instructions

 Taxpayer information

-Your tax preparation software should automatically enter your name and Social Security number from your Form 1040.
 If you are filing a joint tax return and your spouse also has an HSA, then you’ll need to complete a Form 8889 for each spouse.

 Before you begin

-• Archer MSA (Medical savings account)
+- Archer MSA (Medical savings account)

-• Medicare Advantage MSA
+- Medicare Advantage MSA (MA MSA)

-• Long Term Care Insurance contracts
+- Long term care Insurance contracts

-• Taxable accelerated life insurance benefits
+- Taxable accelerated life insurance benefits

 Let’s begin with Part I, where you report contributions and calculate any HSA deduction.